cualquiercosa327/vvctre/README.md

 Ways to use:

 - Open vvctre
-- Drop a file on vvctre
+- Drop a file on the vvctre executable

 </details>